Baan Chinpracha House In Phuket Town

 If you are interested in spending a bit of time at Baan Chinpracha mansion, I would recommend that you do as we did, and combine it with a tour of Old Phuket Town.

-To really understand the history of the building you will need a guided tour by a local who has knowledge about Phuket's history and culture who can explain in detail the history of the house which impart acts as a museum.
+To really understand the history of the building, you will need a guided tour by a local who has knowledge about Phuket's history and culture, who can explain in detail the history of the house, which acts as a museum.

 Horse-drawn carriages were once used for transport